dbanty/dylananthony.com/_posts/fastapi-rust-1-intro.md

 5. MUST interact with a relational database (MySQL or Postgres).
 6. MUST have a _simple_ way to test endpoints, comparable to pytest with FastAPI.
 If a lot of work has to go into testing, people just won't test things.
 7. MUST have great documentation.
 8. SHOULD have automatically hosted documentation which allows direct interaction with the API.
-(This could be achieved by hosting the documentation externally).
+If not, this could be achieved by hosting the documentation externally.

 ## Conclusion